SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/manage-tenant-containers/README.md

 4. [Access the tenant database container](#4-Access-the-tenant-database-container)
 5. [Further Information](#5-Further-Information)

 Please also check out the blog post by Andrew Lunde which is part of the **Further Information** section ([click here](./README.md#5-further-information)).
-It provides even more details and different approaches on how to interact with containers managed by the so called SAP Service Manager.
+It provides even more details and different approaches on how to interact with containers managed by the so-called SAP Service Manager.

 ## 1. Introduction

-The demonstrated approach explains how to access a tenant database container with a so called technical **Runtime user**.
+The demonstrated approach explains how to access a tenant database container with a so-called technical **Runtime user**.
 This user has extensive permissions to interact with the underlying database schema and the presented access should only be used in very exceptional scenarios!
 This technical user is able to modify any data in a tenant container and to create and drop schema objects using plain SQL commands.

 No developer in a productive environment should ever have access to the credentials used in this step-by-step guide.
-This can be achieved by **not assigning** any Cloud Foundry roles like e.g., Space Developer/Supporter/Manager to developers in a productive subaccount.
-Instead a very limited number of named database users should be used in combination with dedicated **support roles** provided by the database schema.
+This can be achieved by **not assigning** any Cloud Foundry roles like Space Developer/Supporter/Manager to developers in a productive subaccount.
+Instead, a very limited number of named database users should be used in combination with dedicated **support roles** provided by the database schema.

 Please use this approach for learning purposes only e.g., when working in a development environment or in very exceptional circumstances by a dedicated administrator having access to the Service Binding details of the Service Manager instance!